 This course will explore Montessori methods, practices, and pedagogy across multiple disciplines, including: mathematics, language arts, & sciences.
 Students will focus on comprehending and analyzing concepts.
 The curriculum is geared towards the learning needs and developmental readiness of children who are ages six to twelve years old, and is aligned to the MACTE standards.

-• Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students.
+- Provide students with an engaging learning environment. - Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students.

 • Utilize Positive Psychology and a Strengths-Based approach to increase their personal and professional capabilities.